Lakeview hit-and-run: Delivery service driver accused of striking woman with car after refusing to social distance, restaurant owner says

 CHICAGO (WLS) -- The owner of a Lakeview restaurant said her daughter was hurt in a hit-and-run crash that involved a Grubhub delivery driver.

-Nitta Tanner owns Ms. T's Southern Fried Chicken at 3343 N. Broadway on Chicago's North Side.
+Angenita Tanner owns Ms. T's Southern Fried Chicken at 3343 N. Broadway on Chicago's North Side, and her daughter helps out on the weekends.
 She said restaurant employees asked a Grubhub delivery driver if he could step outside to social distance Friday night, but claims he became irate and began to break the glass door on the business.

-Tanner said they called the police, and her daughter tried to stop the man from leaving.
+Tanner said they called the police.
+Her daughter then tried to stop the man from leaving and get video of his car and license plate.
 That's when witnesses say he hit the woman with his car, ran her over and fled, Tanner said.
+She said the man threatened to run the woman over before actually putting his foot on the gas.

+"I was so scared; I've never seen anything like this," Tanner said.
+"It was just like something crazy on the TV.
+It was like surreal ...
+I don't know.
+I thought he was going to kill my baby.
+I really did ... because I actually saw the car run over her."

+A witness also gave Tanner cell phone video of the alleged incident.

 The restaurant owner said her daughter broke multiple bones and is currently in intensive care.
 She said it will be a long road to recovery.